Johnson Space Center Multiple Award Construction Contract (JMACC)

 Quick Summary

-NASA Johnson Space Center (JSC) is soliciting proposals for the Johnson Space Center Multiple Award Construction Contract (JMACC), an Indefinite Delivery, Indefinite Quantity (IDIQ) vehicle for construction, revitalization, recapitalization, and infrastructure improvement projects at JSC and White Sands Test Facility (WSTF).
-This is a full and open competition.
-Proposals are due by April 6, 2026, at 1:00 P.M.
+NASA's Johnson Space Center (JSC) is soliciting proposals for the Johnson Space Center Multiple Award Construction Contract (JMACC), a Multiple Award, Indefinite Delivery, Indefinite Quantity (IDIQ) vehicle for construction, revitalization, recapitalization, and infrastructure improvement projects at JSC and White Sands Test Facility (WSTF).
+This is a Full and Open Competition.
+Proposals are due by April 14, 2026, at 1:00 P.M.
 Central Time.

 Scope of Work